plone/volto/docs/source/blocks/block-style-wrapper.md

 }
 ```

-will inject a style object prop in the component:
+The above style will inject a style object property in the following component:

 ```html
 <div class="block teaser" style="--background-color: #222">